 In 5, 10 or 20 years… many predict the more or less rapid but inevitable arrival of driverless vehicles in our lives.
 But, be it in the city or in the countryside, on the road or in the air, what are citizens’ expectations as regards their spread in France?
 Given that mobility is at the heart of our lives and changes in our transportation system may be afoot, the question must be raised.
-At the initiative of Missions Publiques, the Mobile Lives Forum and a dozen other partners have come together to hold citizen debates, which will take place in five different locations in France on January 27th.
+At the initiative of Missions Publiques, the Mobile Lives Forum and a dozen other partners have come together to hold citizen debates, which took place in five different locations in France on January 2018.
 We see it as an opportunity to do things differently: to find out what people actually want before introducing a new transportation system!

 Debate partners (Débat citoyen sur la voiture autonome)

 Missions Publiques put together a coalition of actors (local authorities, institutions, research centers and private partners) to carry out the debate : Sophia Antipolis Urban Community, La Rochelle Urban Community, Greater Paris Seine & Oise Urban Community, Rennes Conurbation, Toulouse Conurbation, The French Ecological and Solidarity Transition Department, Autonomy, Airbus, Allianz, Kéolis, The Mobile Lives Forum, Léonard (the VINCI research group institute).

 Driverless vehicles, flying cars and robot pilots… for decades, such notions have animated science fiction and the collective imagination.
 This imaginary is gradually becoming a reality, as driverless vehicles are slowly creeping into our territories without the general public even being aware of it.
 Many subways, river shuttles and even buses are already autonomous.

 While the topic is not new and, in fact, is a reality that we already encounter in our daily lives, why take an interest today?